 - What happens if I overdose (Methergine)?

-- What should I avoid while receiving methylergonovine (Methergine)?
+- What should I avoid while taking methylergonovine (Methergine)?

 - What other drugs will affect methylergonovine (Methergine)?